-- Symbolic structures relations are grounded in quantitative descriptions of physical situations; - All short-term elements are instances of structures defined in long-term memory; and - Cognition involves cascaded processing, with higher levels using results from lower levels.
+- Symbolic structures relations are grounded in quantitative descriptions of physical situations; - All short-term elements are instances of structures defined in long-term memory; and - Cognition involves cascaded processing, with results from lower levels being used by higher levels.

-PUG borrows all three assumptions from ICARUS (Choi & Langley, 2018), but it moves beyond this precursor in important ways.
-In this section, we review the framework's cognitive structures and then examine the computational mechanisms that operate on them, using examples that illustrate its basic capacities for spatial representation and reasoning.
+PUG borrows all three assumptions from ICARUS (Choi & Langley, 2018), but it moves beyond this precursor in important ways.1 In this section, we review the framework's cognitive structures and then examine the computational mechanisms that operate on them, using examples that illustrate its basic capacities for spatial representation and reasoning.